davinaleong/proj-shiok-ah/src/pages/posts/apple-pie.md

   ]
 ---

-## Apple Pie: A Slice of Sweet Simplicity

 Ah, apple pie.
 The warm aroma of cinnamon-laced apples wafts through the kitchen, conjuring images of cozy autumn days and family gatherings.
 It's a dessert that transcends trends, a timeless classic that holds a special place in our hearts (and stomachs!).

 **A History of Humble Beginnings:**